needle-mirror/com.unity.cloud.assets/Documentation~/use-case-asset-references.md

 Before you start, do the following:

-1. The required permissions.
+1. Verify you have the required permissions.
 Read more about [verifying permissions](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles#verify-your-permissions).

    >[!NOTE]
    >Asset Manager roles define permissions that you have for a single Asset Manager project.
-Depending on your work, permissions can vary across different projects.
+Depending on your work, permissions might vary across different projects.

-2. Create assets in Unity Cloud any of the following ways:
+2. Create assets in Unity Cloud in any of the following ways:

    * Add assets using the [Asset SDK](get-started-management.md#Create-an-asset).
-   * Add [single](https://docs.unity.com/cloud/en-us/asset-manager/single-asset) or [multiple](https://docs.unity.com/cloud/en-us/asset-manager/multiple-assets) assets through the dashboard.
+   * Add [a single asset](https://docs.unity.com/cloud/en-us/asset-manager/single-asset) or [multiple assets](https://docs.unity.com/cloud/en-us/asset-manager/multiple-assets) through the dashboard.

 ## How do I...?